ScienceStacks/SciSheets/README.md

 - limited ability to express calculations because formulas are limited to using a few hundred or so functions provided by the spreadsheet system
 (or specially coded macros).

-SciSheets is a new spreadsheet system that is addressing these shortcomings.
+The vision of the SciSheets Project is to deliver the power of programming with the simplicity of spreadsheets.
-The SciSheet vision is to deliver the scalability, readability, and reuse provided by programming without sacrificing the conceptual simplicity of doing calculations in a spreadsheet.
+At present, many of the SciSheets use cases are motivated by computational challenges encountered by researchers in the biological and chemical sciences.
 Key features of SciSheets include:
 - formulas that are Python expressions or scripts to improve expressiveness and provide access to complex computations in Python packages;
 - exporting spreadsheets as standalone Python programs to improve scalability and